ericgolftourney/StoreLocatorPlus/readme.txt

 * Add labels for phone, fax, directions, and hours in map settings.
 * Manage/Add locations form entries for hours, fax, phone, and website URL field labels are now tied to map settings labels.
 ** Want to use the hours field as "the best beer in the house" field?
 Go ahead, we won't tell anyone.
 Change the label and put whatever text in there you want.
+* Fixed the custom icon processor.
+Custom icons go in /wp-content/uploads/sl-uploads/custom-icons/
 * Patch: fix city selection search for some sites (javascript __gmarker is undefined error)
+* Patch: fix various undefined element errors in JavaScript that impacted map location loading on some sites.
 * Only load SLP admin.css on SLP pages
 * Replace PHP ereg() and erep_replace() with PCRE versions.
 ** ereg functions are deprecated with PHP5.3, no need to be filling up warning logs with that info.